Diminished Value Claims in California

 car accident victims learn that they are entitled to this money, the floodgates

-value claims from car accident victims and their attorneys.
+in value claims from car accident victims and their attorneys.

 Most Attorneys Don't Handle Diminution in Value Claims